-When Larry and Andy Wachowski's screenplay for Assassins was being made for producer Joel Silver, the brothers brought Silver the script to "The Matrix".
-The producer was bowled over by their screenplay but not by the brothers' insistence that they direct the film themselves.
-He told them to cut their teeth by directing something else instead, hence the reason why they made Bound.
-The success of that lesbian crime thriller proved to be the calling card that the Wachowskis needed to earn the trust from Warner Brothers to direct "The Matrix" themselves.
+When Lana and Andy Wachowski's screenplay for Assassins (1995) was being made for producer Joel Silver, The Wachowskis brought Silver the script to "The Matrix".
+The producer was bowled over by their screenplay but not by The Wachowskis' insistence that they direct the film themselves.
+He told them to cut their teeth by directing something else instead, which is why they made Bound (1996).
+The success of that lesbian crime thriller proved to be the calling card that The Wachowskis needed to earn the trust from Warner Brothers to direct "The Matrix" themselves.

 The shot as Trinity tells Neo, "you know exactly where it ends", was filmed on Elizabeth Street (Sydney NSW Australia) looking north alongside CityRail's - Central to City Circle - train line from where Campbell Street also intersects with Wentworth Avenue.
 The white wooden scaffolding illuminated to left was actually there before filming.
 Shot at night, the rain was added by a firetruck.
 Local street signs were pulled out and remained uprooted street-side days after location filming had moved on.